eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 - `lowpass_filter_order` - Butterworth filter order (default: 4)
 - `residual_threshold` - Amplitude threshold in physical units (default: 0.005)
 - `exceedance_ratio_threshold` - Allowable exceedance ratio (default: 0.05)

 ---

+## Debugging HSV Issues

+If signal detection is not working correctly:

+1. **Enable continuous logging:**
+   - Check "Enable Image Logs" and select "ROI Screenshots" + "Color Masks"
+   - Uncheck "Log on Events Only" (under Controls)
+   - Start monitoring

+2. **Check the output:**
+   - Images will save every ~1 second to `image_logs/`
+   - Look at `ColorMasks/` folder to see what the HSV filter is detecting
+   - If mask is mostly white, HSV range is too broad
+   - If mask is mostly black, HSV range is too narrow or wrong color

+3. **Check the Console tab:**
+   - Shows live logging including HSV values being used
+   - Will warn if `hsv_lower`/`hsv_upper` are missing from config

+4. **Re-calibrate:**
+   - Open Config Tool and click "Calibrate Color Filter"
+   - Adjust sliders until only the signal line appears in the mask
+   - Save configuration

+---